jscottsmith/react-scroll-parallax/README.md

 **PSA**

 It's 2017 and you probably shouldn't be building parallax sites—but if you do (like I did) and you use this package try and use it responsibly.
-Keeping images small and optimized, reducing the number of moving elements in view and on the page, and disabling scroll effects on mobile devices should help achieve silky smooth animations and minimize annoying visitors.
+Keeping images small and optimized, reducing the number of moving elements in view and on the page, and disabling scroll effects on mobile devices should help achieve silky smooth animations.